mikemurry/javascript-canvas-library/README.md

 JavaScript Canvas Library
 =========================

-JCL is an object-oriented approach to working with HTML5 canvas elements.
+JCL is a light-weight object-oriented library for working with HTML5 canvas elements.

 Downloads
 ---------